-Although the exact mechanism of how acupuncture works is still being researched, there are seven theories as to how acupuncture works.
+Although the exact mechanism of how acupuncture works is still being researched, there are seven theories on how acupuncture works.

-Augmentation of Immunity Theory: This theory states that acupuncture raises the levels of antibodies, white blood cells, certain hormones, immunoglobulin, and other chemicals that relate to the body’s ability to defend itself against foreign invaders through response to the needle insertion into the skin.
-This theory explains why acupuncture has been shown to boost the immune system.
+This theory states that acupuncture raises the levels of antibodies, white blood cells, certain hormones, immunoglobulin, and other chemicals related to the body’s ability to defend itself against foreign invaders through response to the needle insertion into the skin.
+This theory explains why it has been shown to boost the immune system.

-Circulatory Theory: Needling can lead to the constriction or dilation of blood vessels by the bodies release of vasodilators, like histamine.
+Needling can lead to the constriction or dilation of blood vessels by the body’s release of vasodilators, like histamine.
 This often results in a red bump at the insertion site.
-Systemic vascular effects of needle insertion are one possible mechanism for how acupuncture can treat high or low blood pressure.
+Systemic vascular effects of needle insertion are possible mechanisms for how acupuncture can treat high or low blood pressure.

-Neurotransmitter Theory: Acupuncture affects levels of certain neurotransmitters, such as serotonin and nor epinephrine, in areas of the brain that control arousal degrees.
-This can possibly produce calming effects during and after treatment and influence the release of hormones.
+Acupuncture affects levels of certain neurotransmitters, such as serotonin and norepinephrine, in areas of the brain that control arousal degrees.
+This can produce calming effects during and after treatment and influence the release of hormones.

-Electrical Theory: The body is influenced by, and generates, electromagnetic fields.
-The body constantly is creating electrical signals through the nervous system that control cell growth, development, and function.
-Research has generated evidence showing that electromagnetic fields of the body and the meridians associated with acupuncture are related.
-Acupuncture points are often located in areas of low electrical resistance, so needling can stimulate the electrical fields of the body and alter neurotransmitters in the body.
+The body is influenced by and generates electromagnetic fields.
+The body constantly creates electrical signals through the nervous system that controls cell growth, development, and function.
+Research has generated evidence showing that the body’s electromagnetic fields and the meridians associated with acupuncture are related.
+Acupuncture points are often located in low electrical resistance areas, so needling can stimulate the electrical fields of the body and alter neurotransmitters in the body.

-Placebo Theory: Placebo Theory is a very popular explanation on why acupuncture works as much of its theory is based on meridians that are invisible and do not correspond with any known biological pathways.
-Every treatment known to man produces some placebo effect as the healing power of the mind is very powerful.
+Placebo Theory is a popular explanation of why acupuncture works.
+Much of this theory is based on invisible meridians and does not correspond with any known biological pathways.
+Every treatment known to man produces some placebo effect as the healing power of the mind is powerful.
 However, this theory has been disproved by the effective use of acupuncture on babies and animals.